Excellent 4.6 out of 5

 Blood Testing for Thrombocytosis

 Thrombocytosis—too many platelets—signals altered clotting and inflammatory activity that can reflect reactive illness or bone‑marrow disorders.
 At Superpower, we test Platelet Count, MPV (mean platelet volume), and CRP to profile risk.
-We offer in‑clinic and at‑home testing; home testing is available in New York and California.
+We offer in‑clinic and at‑home testing; home testing is available in selected states.
+(See FAQs below for more info).

 Cancel anytime